albertoxamin/qa-bio-inspired-artificial-intelligence/Readme.md

   6. Choose crossover and mutation
   7. Choose data analysis method
   8. Repeat until:
-     * a maxium fitness value is found
+     * a maximum fitness value is found
      * a solution is good enough
      * a time limit
      * a certain convergence condition is met